Create a Kubernetes cluster and launch Nginx container

 Task 1.
 Get the sample code

-Clone the GitHub repository from the Cloud Shell command line:
+Copy the source code from the Cloud Shell command line:

 Change into the directory needed for this lab: